Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 -
 - There are multiple paths for building the new website, each one with its benefits and drawbacks.
 	- ### Using [Wordpress](https://wordpress.org/)
+		- Maintenance cost
+			- $25/month to be able to install plugins and
 		- #### Benefits
 			- It's free and open source software
 			- Whatever you build here can be exported to somewhere else; you own all the code and tools